 Originating in Texas, chilli is short for chilli con carne – literally meaning “chilli with meat” in Spanish.
 In its most basic form, you might describe it as a spicy, tomato-based stew traditionally featuring beans and beef.

-While we tend to associate chilli with red kidney beans, it’s great with other beans as well (pinto, borlotti, black, cannellini, adzuki etc.).
-Better yet – use a mix of these.
+Since it's full of protein-packed legumes, chilli makes for an ideal plant-based meal.
+And while we tend to associate chilli with red kidney beans, it’s great with other beans as well (pinto, borlotti, black, cannellini, adzuki etc.).

 Want to learn more about beans and legumes?
 Check out my Beginner's Guide to Pulses.